1585 Broadway: 1990s

-2000s to present
+2000s

 Proskauer Rose renovated the 19th floor in 2000, adding seven conference rooms and 49 offices by relocating its law library to the sub-basement.
 The law firm renovated the rest of its space shortly afterward.
 Following the September 11 attacks in 2001, Morgan Stanley dispersed employees from its Times Square "campus" to reduce the risk created by concentrating of so many workers in a small area.
-The building's lobby was also closed to the public for security reasons, despite being a privately owned public space that legally had to remain open.
+Morgan Stanley sold the nearby 745 Seventh Avenue and subleased office space elsewhere in the city before purchasing the former Texaco Headquarters in White Plains in an effort to disperse its operations.
+1585 Broadway's lobby was also closed to the public for security reasons, despite being a privately owned public space that legally had to remain open.

 To protect against vehicular attacks, Morgan Stanley installed planters outside 1585 Broadway in 2004.
 Morgan Stanley began turning off the building's lights at night in 2005 to reduce the risk of migratory birds crashing into the facade.
 The planters outside the building were removed in 2006; the New York City Police Department said that the barriers were ineffective at preventing vehicular attacks while also obstructing pedestrian flow.
 The same year, Morgan Stanley bought a building at 522 Fifth Avenue and relocated its private wealth management and investment management divisions there.